HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New**

-    - Users who have entered incorrect credentials more than a predetermined number of times during any Domino REST API authentication can be identified.
-Their access can be reinstated without waiting for the lockout period to end via the **Management console**.
+    - When using the DRAPI IdP users can be locked out if they enter incorrect credentials several times.
+You can now view and reinstate these users without waiting for the lockout period to end via the **Management console**.
 For more information, see [Release suspended users](../howto/production/suspendeduser.md).

     - Users with valid JWT tokens can now be identified via the **Users** tab on the **Management console**.
 For more information, see [Identify known users with valid JWT token](../howto/production/usersmc.md).